andreafooo/multistakeholder_poi/README.md

 ```pip3 install ray```
 ```pip3 install "ray[tune]"```
 In the recbole package in your virtual environment, comment out the line #from kmeans_pytorch import kmeans in the following path: recbole/model/general_recommender/ldiffrec.py

+In the hyperopt package, in hyperopt/pyll/stochastic.py", line 100, in randint
+    return rng.integers(low, high, size) --> exchange rng.integers for rng.randint

 #### CAPRI (To Do: Try it out with original CAPRI repo)
 To use [CAPRI](https://github.com/CapriRecSys/CAPRI), clone the repository and create a virtual environment.
 Make sure to use Python 3.9x.